BGDragos/taxisa2b-quiz/README.md

 ### <i>Unfixed Bugs</i>

-- My code using <i>Developer Tool</i> not presenting any error, but after all the function are called and last question is answered and Quiz ending I can see showing the following: <i><b> Uncaught TypeError: Cannot read properties of undefined (reading 'image') </b></i>
+- My code using <i>Developer Tool</i> not presenting any error, but after all the function are called and last question is answered and Quiz ending I can see the following: <i><b> Uncaught TypeError: Cannot read properties of undefined (reading 'image') </b></i>
  Some of the notions probably will become easier in the next chapters.
   - After careful checking on internet I could see very experienced developers with same error as well.
  - My Quiz developed with help from the course offered by <b>Code Institute</b> not presenting any other error and game area running smoothly I believe.